Clayno/WebCheckr/README.md

 <h3>TODO</h3>
 - HTTP/HTTPS handling, for the cases when the urls are not provided with the right protocol and the site is poorly configured.</br>
 - Handling of vhosts (or multiple technologies on one website such as multiple CMS).
 Currently, the scan doesn't launch</br>
-- Colorize output</br>
 - Database storage</br>
 - Update cve-search docker automatically</br>
 - Create HTML output</br>
-- Better handling of running containers as a list and not unitary work to parallelize</br>
+- Maybe, create a generic function/class to launch a docker</br>
 </br>
 <h3>Functionality to add</h3>
 - Default password checking (https://nmap.org/nsedoc/scripts/http-default-accounts.html)</br>
 (https://github.com/NorthernSec/CVE-Scan)